ibm-cloud-architecture/refarch-cloud-data-analytics/README.md

 <img src="./media/Step3-image-13.png" />

-## Step 4: Create a Cognos Analytics account
+## Step D: Create a Cognos Analytics account

 You will need a Cognos Analytics account.
 If you **don't** have an account: